13.2 FC Intake

 When the case worker receives a child support application from the DFS, the case worker will check POSSE for existing foster care cases for this child as described in 6.3 Intake – POSSE Case.
 If none exist, the case worker will create separate foster care cases on POSSE for each parent and each child – (1) Foster Care vs. Mother and (2) Foster Care vs. Father.
 Unless the local DFS office suggests otherwise, the case worker will open each foster care case with a case class of “Foster Care Basic” and ensure the correct EPICS client number is entered for the child.

 While EPICS does not interface with POSSE to create a foster care case on POSSE, it does interface with POSSE once a child support case is created on POSSE and the EPICS client number for the child is added to the case.
 Based upon certain federal and state requirements, EPICS may change the case class on POSSE.
-If a case worker checks EPICS and believes the POSSE case class should change based upon the foster care coding in EPICS (See Table 1 – Foster Care Codes – EPICS & POSSE), the case worker will contact the appropriate state staff as identified in Appendix 2.A – State CSE Office Organizational Chart to change the case class on POSSE.
+If a case worker checks EPICS and believes the POSSE case class should change based upon the foster care coding in EPICS (See Table 1 – Foster Care Codes – EPICS & POSSE), the case worker will contact the appropriate state staff as identified in Appendix 2.A – State CSP Office Organizational Chart to change the case class on POSSE.

 Table 1: Foster Care Codes – EPICS & POSSE

-If the family is intact (e.g. the parents are married and reside together), the case worker will still create two POSSE cases – one for the mother and one for the father; however, once a child support order with a parental obligation is established, the District CSE Office may close one foster care case as Opened In Error (See 12.2 Closure – Special Circumstances for more details) and add that parent to the remaining foster care case as a co-defendant.
+If the family is intact (e.g. the parents are married and reside together), the case worker will still create two POSSE cases – one for the mother and one for the father; however, once a child support order with a parental obligation is established, the District CSP Office may close one foster care case as Opened In Error (See 12.2 Closure – Special Circumstances for more details) and add that parent to the remaining foster care case as a co-defendant.
 For example, if the Foster Care vs. Mother child support case is closed, the Mother will be added to the Foster Care vs. Father as a co-defendant.
-See the District CSE Office Manager for specific procedures for the judicial district.
+See the District CSP Office Manager for specific procedures for the judicial district.

 Note: If multiple cases exist for the same family unit (e.g. custodial parent, non-custodial parent, and child), the case worker will ensure child support does not accrue on more than one case for the same time period.